pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1533 Building Containers

+Today studying thr Red Hat certification I did a little exercise to build a container image following the best practices recommended by RedHat.
+I don't know why but Containers and Microservices are two topics loved by me.

 ### Day 1532 Python ETL

 Today I was creating a Python ETL process for run, my idea was extract some data for X source, next apply some cleaning and transformation operations to this data to finally save the data with pandas into a CSV file.